 Consumer Federation of America

 CFA is an advocacy organization, working to advance pro-consumer policy on a variety of issues before Congress, the White House, federal and state regulatory agencies, and the courts.
 Its staff works with public officials to promote beneficial policies, oppose harmful policies, and ensure a balanced debate on issues important to consumers.

 The Employee Benefit Research Institute (EBRI) is a nonprofit, nonpartisan organization that was created in 1978 for the purpose of contributing to sound employee benefit programs and public policy through independent, objective, fact-based research and education.
 EBRI’s has more than 100 members from a wide range of leading companies, including plan sponsors, providers, consultants, asset managers, unions, doctor/hospital groups, and insurers.

 Financial Industry Regulatory Authority

 The Financial Industry Regulatory Authority (FINRA), is the largest non-governmental regulator for all securities firms doing business in the United States.
-FINRA oversees nearly 5,000 brokerage firms, about 173,000 branch offices and more than 676,000 registered securities representatives.
-Created in July 2007 through the consolidation of NASD and the member regulation, enforcement and arbitration functions of the New York Stock Exchange, FINRA is dedicated to investor protection and market integrity through effective and efficient regulation and complementary compliance and technology-based services.
+FINRA oversees roughly 3,700 broker-dealer firms, and more than 629,000 registered securities representatives.
+FINRA is dedicated to investor protection and market integrity through effective and efficient regulation of broker-dealers.